Marjory00/CarparkApp/README.md

 # 🏢 CarparkApp
-## Apartment Visitor Log Application
+## Apartment Visitor Log Application (Full Stack)

-This is a simple, browser-based application designed to replace outdated paper logbooks with a digital system for tracking visitors, deliveries, and contractors entering and exiting a residential or apartment complex.
-It uses basic HTML, CSS, and JavaScript with browser storage (`localStorage`) for a quick and easy deployment.
+This project software is a **Full Stack Application** designed to replace outdated paper logbooks with a robust digital system for tracking visitors, deliveries, and contractors entering and exiting a residential or apartment complex.
+While the initial proof-of-concept used client-side storage, the current structure features separate **Frontend** and **Backend** components using **Node.js** to deliver a scalable solution for visitor and parking access management.

 ### ✍️ Author